Xeonam/Weather-Forecast/doc/system-plan.md

+## Project Plan

+The foremost task in our project is to establish clear responsibilities and roles within the team.
+Our project involves two key roles: the Scrum Master and the Developers.

+### Role Descriptions:

+**Scrum Master:**
+A Scrum Master is a pivotal figure responsible for guiding a team using Agile project management principles throughout the project's lifecycle.
+The Scrum Master's primary responsibilities include:

+- Facilitating communication and collaboration between project leadership and team members.
+- Ensuring that the project follows Agile methodologies, leading to a successful outcome.

+**Developers:**
+Developers play a crucial role in designing, programming, building, deploying, and maintaining the software.
+Their role encompasses a wide range of responsibilities, including:

+- Designing, building, and implementing software solutions, employing a diverse set of skills and tools.
+- Ensuring the functionality and reliability of software systems that underpin networks and devices.

+### Team Members:

+Our team consists of highly skilled individuals who bring diverse expertise to the project:

+- Richárd Poroszlay: Fulfilling the roles of Scrum Master and Developer.
+- Balázs Ádám Sidlóczki: Developer.
+- Lambert Attila Lipők: Developer.
+- Zoltán Tar: Developer.

+### Project Schedule:

+We have allocated a 3-week timeline to complete this project, with each week dedicated to specific project phases:

+- **First Week: Functional and Requirement Specification Declaration:**
+During this phase, we will define the functional requirements and specifications of the project, establishing a clear understanding of the project's scope and goals.

+- **Second Week: System Plan Declaration:** This week is designated for the development and declaration of the system plan, outlining the project's technical architecture, features, and functionalities.

+- **Third Week: Coding the Project:** The final week is dedicated to coding and implementing the project, translating the specifications and system plan into a functional weather forecast application.

+### Project Objectives:

+Our primary goal is to develop and present a fully functional weather forecast application by the end of September.
+This application will be designed to cater to a broad audience and will provide accurate, real-time weather information to its users.

+### Project Scope:

+Our project's scope has evolved from the previous project frame to now focus on the development of a weather forecast application.
+This application will be designed with an emphasis on user-friendliness, accuracy, and accessibility, making it a valuable resource for individuals, businesses, and communities.

+In summary, our project plan outlines the structure, responsibilities, and objectives of our endeavor to create a user-friendly weather forecast application.
+Our dedicated team is committed to delivering a reliable and informative solution to the public audience by the end of Semester.

+### Physical Environment:

+The development of our weather forecast application will take place within a specific physical environment.
+The technologies and tools we anticipate using include:

+- **Python**: Python will serve as the primary programming language for backend development and data processing.

+- **HTML and CSS**: HTML and CSS will be used to create the application's user interface and ensure a visually appealing and responsive design.

+- **JavaScript**: JavaScript will enhance the interactivity of the application, enabling dynamic features and user engagement.

+- **APIs**: We will integrate various APIs to access real-time weather data and enhance the application's functionality.

+- **Visual Studio Code**: Visual Studio Code will be our chosen code editor for software development, providing a versatile and user-friendly environment for our developers.

+- **Discord**: We will use Discord as a communication platform for team members to collaborate, discuss project updates, and facilitate real-time communication.

+- **Trello**: Trello will serve as our project management tool, enabling us to track tasks, manage project progress, and assign responsibilities efficiently.

+- **Database (Tentative)**: While we are currently uncertain about the need for a database, we will assess whether it is necessary to store and manage user data or application-related information.

+### API: Bridging the Gap for Real-Time Weather Information

+In the digital age, when the demand for accurate and real-time weather information is higher than ever, Application Programming Interfaces (APIs) play a crucial role in bridging the gap between users and the most up-to-date meteorological data.
+Our project recognizes the pivotal role of APIs in delivering comprehensive and accurate weather details, and here's how it works and why it's vital:

+#### How It Works:

+The process of utilizing an API in our weather forecast application involves several key steps:

+1. **Integration**: We will integrate the chosen API into our application's codebase.
+This involves setting up the necessary connections and defining how the application will communicate with the API.

+2. **Data Request**: When a user requests weather information for a specific location or query, the application sends a request to the API.
+This request typically includes parameters such as location coordinates, time frame, and the specific weather data required (e.g., temperature, humidity, wind speed).

+3. **Data Retrieval**: The API receives the request and retrieves the relevant weather data from its sources.
+These sources may include meteorological agencies, weather stations, and satellite observations.

+4. **Data Transmission**: Once the API gathers the requested data, it transmits the information back to our application.
+This data transmission occurs in real-time or near real-time, ensuring the information is current.

+5. **Data Presentation**: Our application takes the received data and presents it to the user in a clear and user-friendly manner.
+This can include visual representations like charts, graphs, or simple text-based information.

+#### The Importance of API Integration:

+The integration of a suitable API is essential for our weather forecast application for several reasons:

+- **Data Accuracy**: APIs ensure that our application receives accurate and authoritative weather information, enhancing user trust and reliability.

+- **Real-Time Updates**: Users can rely on the application to provide timely updates, enabling them to make informed decisions based on the most current data.

+In summary, the API's role in our weather forecast application is paramount in delivering accurate, real-time, and user-friendly weather details.
+It acts as the bridge that connects our application to authoritative meteorological data sources, ensuring that users are well-informed and prepared for whatever weather conditions come their way.

 ## Purpose of the system

 In a world where the weather can be unpredictable, having a reliable guide to the elements is more important than ever.